gfanton/tmux-yule-log/README.md

 A [GitHub CLI](https://cli.github.com/) extension that turns your terminal into a festive, animated Yule log :fire:

-Enjoy your Git logs over toasted marhmallows and your favorite beverage :beers:
+Enjoy your Git logs over toasted marshmallows and your favorite beverage :beers:

 Vibe-coded with GitHub Copilot Agent and GPT-5.1 the week before Christmas 2025.